 The statutory provisions that prohibit "race based" contracting provisions.
-Proposition 209 is a significant deterrent in growing our SLBE and Minority Contracting base. lack of a growth in the SLBE and Minority Contracting Community.
+Proposition 209 is a significant deterrent in growing our SLBE and Minority Contracting base.

 The City is now focused on building inter-departmental (OakDOT, OPW, DWES, EWD and the City Administrator's Office) processes and programs to assist local contractors immediately.